zalando/postgres-operator/docs/user.md

 Before promoting a standby cluster, make sure that the standby is not behind the source database.
-You should ideally stop writes to your source cluster and then create a dummy database object that you check for being replicated in the target to verify all data has been copies.
+You should ideally stop writes to your source cluster and then create a dummy database object that you check for being replicated in the target to verify all data has been copied.

 To promote, remove the `standby` section from the postgres cluster manifest.
 A rolling update will be triggered removing the `STANDBY_*` environment variables from the pods, followed by a Patroni config update that promotes the cluster.

-### Turn a normal cluster into a standby
+### Adding standby section after promotion

-Adding the `standby` section to the manifest of a running Postgres cluster will set create the necessary `STANDBY_*` environment variables to the pods via rolling update and enable the `standby_cluster` section in the Patroni configuration.
-However, the transformed standby cluster will not be doing any streaming.
-It will be in standby mode and allow read-only transactions only.
+Turning a running cluster into a standby is not easily possible and should be avoided.
+The best way is to remove the cluster and resubmit the manifest after a short wait of a few minutes.
+Adding the `standby` section would turn the database cluster in read-only mode on next operator SYNC cycle but it does not sync automatically with the source cluster again.

 ## Sidecar Support